 With all of the planning out of the way, it’s finally time to get editing!

-While there is a huge amount of technical depth to individual video editing functions, such as color correction or audio mixing, these will typically depend on what you are trying to achieve.
+While there’s a huge amount of technical depth to individual video editing functions, such as color correction or audio mixing, these will typically depend on what you’re trying to achieve.

-- Post-production—polish the initial edit, adding sound effects, visual filters and corrections, smooth transitions, and ensuring audio and visual elements line up perfectly
+- Post-production—polish the initial edit, adding sound effects, visual filters and corrections, and smooth transitions.
+Ensure audio and visual elements line up perfectly.

-As you go through this process, it’s common to jump between a variety of applications and tools needed for different purposes, like creating visual effects, or editing audio.
+As you go through this process, it’s common to jump between a variety of apps and tools needed for different purposes, like creating visual effects or editing audio.

 Dropbox helps you to work seamlessly between your favorite editing apps, with in-app integrations for WeVideo, Adobe Premiere Pro, Canva, and more.
 This allows you to keep all of your work in one place, all while jumping between your go-to editing tools as much as you need to.